Reflective practice pilots

 The pilot

 The first pilot will be in partnership with Balint Legal and involves groups rather than 1:1 support.
 We will be running different Balint groups from early summer.
 The pilots are confidential.
-The groups will be made up of barristers whose main practice area is:
+There are two groups from June to December, which will be made up of barristers whose main practice area is:

 - Family or criminal (will be held in person, Bristol)